BLC Mentors

 BLC Mentors Opening Retreat

 The program begins with an in-person kick-off retreat where participants will engage in networking, onboarding, and mentor-mentee matching, concluding with the first mentor-mentee meeting of the program.
-This retreat will be held on Wednesday, April 30, 2025, at Brandeis University.
+This retreat is held in September 2026 at a BLC member institution.

 Virtual Onboarding and Training

 Prior to the opening retreat, virtual sessions will be hosted for mentors and mentees separately to learn best practices, review program logistics, and have the opportunity to ask questions.
 These onboarding sessions are designed to prepare for meaningful connections at the opening in-person retreat.
-These trainings will occur virtually via Zoom on Tuesday, April 22, from 10 am - 12 pm ET and 1 - 3 pm ET, respectively.
+These trainings will occur virtually via Zoom in August 2026.

 Virtual Mentor-Mentee Meetings